opsit-io/opsit-explang-docs/docs/explang-lisp.md

 Set value of element at index/key in the target structure to object.

-If target object is a list or and andarray and an out of bound exception happend" the function returns normally without any change to the target structure"
+If target object is a list or an array and index is out of bounds the function returns normally without any change to the target structure.

-This function returns previous value of the element or NIL if id did not exist or no change has been made."
+This function returns previous value of the element or NIL if id did not exist or no change has been made.

 Example with a Map: